Animals in tourism

 The Global Welfare Guidance for Animals in Tourism are available to ABTA Members and their suppliers, please email us at email@example.com.
 If you’re not an ABTA Member please visit the ABTA shop.

 The manuals chart a set of minimum requirements designed to assist in improving animal welfare as well as phasing out poor practice.
-Recently launched, ABTA is now working with its Members and tourism destinations around the world to ensure that they use the manuals to help raise standards of welfare across the world.
+ABTA is working with its Members and tourism destinations around the world to ensure that they use the manuals to help raise standards of welfare across the world.